 The Categorical data section has been split into two sections: Categorical data and Displaying categorical data.
-These sections should mostly be revision of concepts encountered in MYP 1.
+These sections should mostly be revision of concepts encountered in Year 6.

 The Numerical data section has been split into two sections: Numerical data and Stem-and-leaf plots.
-While most of the Numerical data section should be familiar from MYP 1, outliers are introduced for the first time so care should be taken when introducing them.
-Stem-and-leaf plots are new for MYP 2, so we have written out the steps of constructing stem-and-leaf plots in more explicit detail.
+While most of the Numerical data section should be familiar from Year 6, outliers are introduced for the first time so care should be taken when introducing them.
+The Discussion at the start of Section D in particular emphasises that both frequency and location should be considered when identifying outliers.
+Stem-and-leaf plots are new for Year 7, so we have written out the steps of constructing stem-and-leaf plots in more explicit detail.